Astroua/AstroCompute_Scripts/README.md

    * Data file of detected object properties that is read in casa_timing_script.py is output
    * Detected object positions are printed to terminal (target object number needs to be set in parameter file; ind=1)
 3. **casa_timing_script.py**: intended to be run within CASA.
 This script does all the hard work.
-   * All input parameters are in the parameter file (param.txt), a complete description of each parameter is provided in param_description.txt.
    * All parameters need to be carefully considered and changed for each new data set.
    * If you have a complicated field with other sources it is recommended that you use your own mask file (with clean boxes     around bright sources; mask_option='file') for cleaning, or run object detection, which will create a mask file with a       boxed region around each detected source (mask_option='aegean').
    * Included in casa_timing_script.py is the option to run basic variability analysis: